Acts: Catching Up with the Spirit (2020)

 Intrusive God, Disruptive Gospel: Encountering the Divine in the Book of Acts (2015)

 The Acts of the Apostles repeatedly describes God upsetting the status quo by dramatically changing people’s lives, society’s conventions, and our basic expectations of what’s possible.
 It’s a strange book, full of miracles and incredible events.
-In my book, I consider how the high-spirited story of Acts might shape our understanding of who God is and what the Christian gospel means for our lives today.
+In this book, which takes a deeper dive into Acts than my Acts: Catching Up with the Spirit, I consider how the high-spirited story of Acts might shape our understanding of who God is and what the Christian gospel means for our lives today.
 This book is written for all Bible readers, not specialists in biblical studies.
 It’s suitable for self and small-group study.

 “Matthew Skinner probes the book of Acts in an impressively effective way.
 He successfully negotiates the vexed issue of history and theology and offers a concise, accessible theological twist to every text he considers.
 His study shows the way in which the narrative text of Acts continues to be compelling for the church’s self-understanding and mission.” —Walter Brueggemann, Columbia Theological Seminary